colbs255/vui/README.md

     - If no default is specified then `_disabled_` will be used

 # Completion
 vui reads from the config to suggest values for completion.
 It detects the argument in the current line and suggests only the values for that argument.
-This is done via vim's user defined completion (see `:h compl-function`)
-- While in insert mode, `Ctrl-X Ctrl-U`(keep finger on `ctrl` and press `u` then `x`) activates the completion for the command argument of the current line
+- See the mappings section for how to activate argument completion
-- `Ctrl-N` moves to the **n**ext match and `Ctrl-P` moves to the **p**revious
+- `Tab` moves to the next match and `Shift-Tab` moves to the previous match
+    - `Ctrl-N` and `Ctrl-P` can also be used
+- While in completion mode, press enter to select the current option and go back into normal mode
 - The completion menu will always have `_disabled_` as an option.
 This means the arg won't appear in the command output
 ## File Completion
-Similar to `Ctrl-X Ctrl-U`, you can press `Ctrl-X Ctrl-F` for file completion
+You can press `Ctrl-X Ctrl-F` while in insert mode for file completion

 # Commands
 ## Global Commands